vcpkg: a C++ package manager for Windows, Linux, and macOS

 You can include any libraries you like in your private ports collection.
 To suggest a new library for the public catalog, open an issue on the GitHub vcpkg issue page.

 Remove a library

 You can modify your clone of vcpkg in any way you like.
-You can create multiple vcpkg clones and modify the portfiles in each one to obtain specific versions of libraries or specify command-line parameters.
-For example, in an enterprise, one group of developers might be working on software that has one set of dependencies, and another group might have a different set.
-You can set up two clones of vcpkg, and modify each one to download the versions of the libraries and the compilation switches, and so on, according to your needs.
+You can even create multiple vcpkg clones, then modify the portfiles in each one.
+That's a simple way to obtain specific library versions, or to specify particular command-line parameters.
+For example, individual groups of developers in an enterprise might work on software that has dependencies specific to their group.
+The solution is to set up a clone of vcpkg for each team.
+Then, modify the clones to download the library versions and set the compilation switches that each team needs.